devag7/chat-app/README.md

    - `username` with your MongoDB Atlas username
    - `password` with your MongoDB Atlas password
    - `cluster.abc123.mongodb.net` with your actual cluster address
-   - `chatterconnect` with your preferred database name
+   - `chatapp` with your preferred database name

 ### 5. Start the Application